Sawahlunto: Population

 As of the 2020 Census, the total population of Sawahlunto stood at around 65,138, consisting of 32,737 males and 32,371 females.
+In late 2025 the population reached over 70,000.

 Their source of income varies from working on farms to mining and service sectors.
 The economic structure of the people of Sawahlunto is mainly supported by mining.
 Subsectors consist of agriculture, small industries/handicrafts, and livestock farming.

 With the expansion of the district based on government law No.44, 1990 Sawahlunto became known not only for handicrafts, snacks, livestock, and fruits but also as a tourist destination.